York & Albany

 The York & Albany is a former pub in Camden Town, London, near Regent's Park.
 The building is part of a development by John Nash, and is Grade II listed.

 It was at one time operated by Gordon Ramsay as a boutique hotel and gastropub.
 The gastropub was positively reviewed by restaurant critics.

 During that period, the validity of the lease was disputed by Ramsay, leading to a legal dispute.
 The pub closed in March 2024.
 In April 2024, the building was occupied by squatters.
+The squatters were successfully evicted in April 2024.